my-first-pr/first-timers/README.md

 - I love to work in Open source to practis my skills but also to lern new one
 - I like to watch movies but also learning coding or making own videos

+### Shashika Boteju
+- I'm a graduated Software Engineer.
+- I currently work on Informatics.
+- My hobbies include learning and teaching to code, and Gaming.

 ### Example Profile
 - I'm an example that you can copy, if you want :)